quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 and guarantee explicit consent of the server.

 The load balancer and server MUST agree on a routing algorithm and the relevant parameters for that algorithm.

-Each server MUST know its server ID for each configuration, and the load balancer MUST have forwarding instructions for each server ID.
+Except for the Low-config CID algorithm, each server MUST know its server ID for each configuration, and the load balancer MUST have forwarding instructions for each server ID.

 For all algorithms, the load balancer and servers MUST have a common understanding of the server ID length.

+For Low-Config CID Routing, the servers and load balancer also MUST have a common understanding of the LB timeout.

 For Stream Cipher CID Routing, the servers and load balancer also MUST have a common understanding of the key and nonce length.